 - Where no Acknowledgment of Service or Defence is received, applying to the court to enter Judgement in default

 - When Judgement in default in received, write to the other side to request payment

 - If payment is not received, providing you with advice on next steps and likely costs

-Matters usually take 4 - 16 weeks from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim and whether or not the claim is disputed.
-This is on the basis that the other side pays promptly on receipt of Judgement in default.
-If enforcement action is needed, the matter will take longer to resolve.
+Matters usually take 4 - 16 weeks from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim and providing the claim is not disputed.
+This is on the basis that the other side pays promptly on receipt of demand for payment or Judgement in default of a response to the claim.
+If the claim is defended and/or enforcement action is needed, the matter will take longer to resolve.